|

 at an elevated level in rank or importance

-By following a consistent terminology process, the much sought-after “semantic interoperability� for Service Oriented Architecture (SOA) and overall data, person, group, community, and organization interoperability can be achieved using the high-level terminology, and the very expensive requirement analysis and specification for information systems can then be large automated.
+By following a consistent terminology process, the much sought-after “semantic interoperability” for Service Oriented Architecture (SOA) and overall data, person, group, community, and organization interoperability can be achieved using the high-level terminology, and the very expensive requirement analysis and specification for information systems can then be large automated.

 109. image

-a visual representation (of an object or scene or person or abstraction) produced on a surface
+a visual representation produced on a surface

 If you create and make available an information system that is used to collect and organize what people mean by their words and symbols, in their writing, speech, and images, and in what situation each meaning applies, then the ability to analyze and specify information requirements could then be largely automated.